 Jones Act

 Merchant mariners owe their allegiance to vessels that ply the seas.
-Thus, state workers’ compensation law generally does not protect merchant mariners who sustain work injuries.
-Federal law permits injured merchant mariners to sue their employers and recover monetary damages.
+Thus, state workers’ compensation laws generally do not cover merchant mariners who sustain workplace injuries.
+Instead, federal law permits injured merchant mariners to sue their employers and recover monetary damages.
 Specifically, the Jones Act grants merchant mariners and other seamen injured on the job a cause of action against their employers.
-Sometimes the employer is an entity other than the vessel owner, like a crewing or management company.
+Sometimes the employer is an entity other than the vessel owner, such as a crewing or management company.

-A successful Jones Act claim must show: duty, breach of duty (“negligence”), —a causation, and damages..
-Employers can be negligent when they fail to maintain safe conditions on a vessel, resulting in an employee suffering an injury.
-Suppose an employer fails to equip a ship with life vests, the boat sinks, and a seaman suffers hypoxia associated with a drowning injury.
-In that case, the employer was negligent because the employer failed to exercise reasonable care by neglecting to equip the ship with life vests.
-Additionally, coworkers can be negligent when they fail to take proper care and make a mistake while working, injuring another worker.
+A successful Jones Act claim must show: 1) duty, 2) breach of duty (“negligence”), 3) causation, and 4) damages.
+Employers can be deemed negligent when they fail to maintain safe conditions onboard a vessel that result in an employee suffering an injury.
+Suppose that an employer fails to equip a vessel with life vests, the vessel sinks, and a seaman suffers hypoxia associated with a drowning injury.
+In that case, the employer would be found negligent because they failed to exercise reasonable care by neglecting to equip the ship with life vests.
+Additionally, individual workers can be negligent when they fail to take proper care and make a mistake while working, injuring another worker.
+In such cases, the employer assumes responsibility for the employee’s negligence.

 Back to top